FireShark224/FireShark224-Miscellaneous/README.md

 # FireShark224-Miscellaneous
-Some random miscellaneous programs i make
+Some random miscellaneous programs i make, that are not tied to any toolkit or anything